iwashun22/crud-operator/README.md

    ```

 - ### `update`
    Update the object.
 You can pass any required properties when the option `strictMode = false`.
 You can change all the objects if the required properties match both of lower-case and upper-case.
-However, I recommend to use this method by passing `id` with strict mode.
+However, I recommend to use this method by passing `id`.

-   > **NOTE**
+   **Types**

    You need to provide a second parameter of string to specify what type of update you want to do.

    - `set`
    : Set or change the properties.
-You can change what ever you want except `id`;
+You can change what ever you want except `id`.
-   In third parameter, you will include the objects to set.
+   In the third parameter, you will include the objects to set.
    - `remove`
    : Remove properties.
 You can remove all properties that are not in required lists.
-   In third parameter, you will include the array of string.
+   In the third parameter, you will include the array of string.
 Those are the properties name that you want to remove.

    > **RETURN**